-Accordingly, the Board of Directors, on the recommendation of the Audit Committee, at their meeting held on September 28, 2021 have recommended M/s BSR & Co., LLP, Chartered Accountants, (ICAI Firm Registration No. 101248W/W-100022), to be appointed as the Statutory Auditors of the company for a period of three years commencing from the audit for the quarter ended December 31, 2021, being effective from the date of resignation of the existing Statutory Auditors of the Company and subject to the satisfaction of eligibility norm on yearly basis, until the conclusion of the 29th Annual General Meeting of the Company to be held for the F.Y 2023-24.
+Accordingly, the Board of Directors, on the recommendation of the Audit Committee, at their meeting held on September 28, 2021 have recommended M/s BSR & Co., LLP, Chartered Accountants, (ICAI Firm Registration No. 101248W/W-100022), to be appointed as the Statutory Auditors of the company for a period of three years until the conclusion of the 29th Annual General Meeting to be held for the FY 2023-24.